lenincompres/DOM.create/README.md

 ### The Head Element

-Just as any element, you may invoke the **create** method of the head element.
+Just as any element, you may invoke **create** on the head element.

 ```javascript
 document.head.create({